 However, despite making the emphasis on video, infographics, tests and quizzes, gamification, social network integration, learning management systems nowadays can provide so much immersion only.
 The learner is still in front of the screen and cannot interact with the instructor amidst the video.

-Here are just some examples how VR is used nowadays in learning, entertainment and training:
+Here are just some examples of virtual reality in education, entertainment, and training:

 - Google offers their VR headsets to schools for free along with educational field trips.